antiguatechlabs/antigua-tech-labs/memory-bank/activeContext.md

 - Configured Chakra UI and Material UI as the primary UI libraries
 - Implemented the basic layout structure with providers
 - Created the hero section with content loaded from JSON
+- Implemented the Features section with custom components
+- Created textWithGradient utility for consistent gradient text styling
 - Set up the GitHub Actions workflow for deployment to Vercel

 ## Active Decisions